panva/jose/docs/key/generate_secret/interfaces/GenerateSecretOptions.md

 The value to use as [SubtleCrypto.generateKey](https://developer.mozilla.org/docs/Web/API/SubtleCrypto/generateKey) `extractable` argument.
 Default is false.

+> [!NOTE]\
-Note: Because A128CBC-HS256, A192CBC-HS384, and A256CBC-HS512 secrets cannot be represented as [CryptoKey](https://developer.mozilla.org/docs/Web/API/CryptoKey) this option has no effect for them.
+> Because A128CBC-HS256, A192CBC-HS384, and A256CBC-HS512 secrets cannot be represented as
+> [CryptoKey](https://developer.mozilla.org/docs/Web/API/CryptoKey) this option has no effect for them.